frani/express-power-up/README.md

 # Following Porject Structure

-this snippets are thought to apply on ExpressJS with the next folder structure
+These snippets are thought to apply on ExpressJS with the next folder structure

 | Folder       | Suffix Extention | description                                                                            |
 | ------------ | ---------------- | -------------------------------------------------------------------------------------- |